 Either way, the 76-year-old Scorsese finds a kindred spirit in Sheeran, reflecting back on his own career, which has consistently featured two thematic strands: violence and religion.
 If “Silence” was his apotheosis on such films as “The Last Temptation of Christ,” “The Irishman” is his final verdict on a career of gangster pictures.
 In the end, Marty wants us to know that it’s not a life to be glorified, but one that leaves the hitman alone with regret from which he can’t repent.

 Such a lonely experience isn’t intended for mass audiences — and the rollout reflects that.
 Cinephiles will have to find it in arthouse theaters or quietly on their couches, as “The Irishman” is being released in a very small number of theaters in the D.C. area on Nov.
 8 before hitting Netflix on Nov.
 27. Surely if this were a major theater release, trusty editor Thelma Schoonmaker would have had to trim it by about an hour, but Netflix is giving Scorsese well-earned carte blanche.

 Netflix is also sparing no expense in its awards campaign, recently paying to fly critics out and put them up at hotels for the Los Angeles premiere at Grauman’s Chinese Theatre.
-Will that dazzle Oscar voters or rub them the wrong way?
-Alas, that’s entertainment.
+As Jake LaMotta once said, that’s entertainment.
 For decades, Scorsese was unfairly snubbed because his gritty masterpieces lost out to higher-dollar prestige pictures.
 My how the tables have turned.
 Whack or be whacked.
 As Sheeran told Hoffa, “It’s what it is.”

 © 2019 WTOP.
 All Rights Reserved.
 This website is not intended for users located within the European Economic Area.